seatsio/seatsio-php/README.md

 ## Upgrading

+### v72 -> v73

+The `SeatsioClient` now takes a region as first parameter.
+This is the region of your account.

 ### v69 -> v70

 Switched to builder pattern for creating social distancing rulesets.
 Removed constructor of `SocialDistancingRuleset` class.